omar-elsayed10/Music-Player/README.md

 - **HTML5** – structure and audio player element
 - **CSS3** – styling and responsive design
 - **JavaScript (ES6)** – functionality and DOM manipulation

+# NOTE!!: "Place your own .mp3 file in the /music folder before running"